-It helps Chairs to structure debates and to get a feel for how much interest there is for speaking in a particular debate if you fill in a Request to Speak form.
-These are pale blue and available from the Information Desk.
+It helps Chairs to structure debates and to get a feel for how much interest there is for speaking in a particular debate if you fill in a Request to Speak.
 Filling in a Request to Speak form does not guarantee that you will be called to speak (though if you are making a Maiden Speech it may do) and you will still need to stand in your place in order to be called, but it gives the Chair a hint as to whether what you want to say will add to the debate.